The main feature of circle hooks is their inward-angled point, which gives the impression that they're unlikely to hook-up with anything at all.

 The 'lure' used in a drop-back rig will normally be a nose-rigged natural bait, usually a ballyhoo.

-It's clear from the illustration that an early strike when using a nose-rigged bait isn't a good idea.
 The fish must be given ample time to swallow the bait before the angler tightens up on the line, allowing this special hook to do its job.